EdgarC97/Back-LinkUP/README.md

 >Check out our [documentation](https://docs.example.com) for detailed usage instructions.

 >[!IMPORTANT]
->Ensure you have the latest .NET SDK installed before setting up the project.
+>Ensure you have the version .NET 8.0 SDK installed before setting up the project.

 >[!WARNING]
 >Breaking changes may occur in major version updates.
 Always review the changelog before upgrading.